WalterZWang/walterzwang.github.io/_pages/about.md

 Recent news
 ======
+- I accepted the offer to join *The Hong Kong University of Science and Technology* as Assistant Professor (Jul, 2021)
 - I gave a talk on Data-driven Smart Building at *The Hong Kong Polytechnic University*.
 (May, 2021)
 - I gave a talk on Data-driven Smart Building at *The Hong Kong University of Science and Technology*.
 (Apr, 2021)
 - I gave a talk on Data-driven Smart Building at *Tsinghua Shenzhen International Graduate School*.
 (Mar, 2021)